 - Write ethically with honesty, integrity, originality, and contextual sensitivity.

-Declaring a Family Social Science Major
+How to declare a major in Family Social Science

 The family social science major is open to incoming freshmen as well as incoming transfer students (a GPA of 2.80 in college coursework is preferred).

 For more information about attending the University of Minnesota, visit the Office of Admissions.

 The family social science minor allows students to gain an understanding of families from several social science perspectives.
 Couple relationships, family systems, and diversity are included in the basic course requirements.